How to Be Less Defensive in Relationships

 Your partner says something critical, and before they've finished the sentence, you're explaining why they're wrong, citing the things they do that are worse, or finding the way their feedback is unfair.
 The conversation was supposed to be about something they needed from you.
 It's now about defending yourself.
 Nothing gets resolved.

 Defensiveness is one of the most relationship-damaging communication patterns — Gottman identifies it as one of the Four Horsemen that predict relationship failure.
-Understanding why it happens is the beginning of changing it.
+It's also one of the most common, because it's a natural response to perceived threat.
+Understanding why it happens, and what it looks like in all its forms, is the beginning of changing it.

 Why People Become Defensive